THE MEMBERS OF

-11. CRITERIA FOR DETERMINING QUALIFICATIONS POSITIVE ATTRIBUTES AND INDEPENDENCE OFDIRECTORS:
+15. CRITERIA FOR DETERMINING QUALIFICATIONS POSITIVE ATTRIBUTES AND INDEPENDENCE OFDIRECTORS:

-The Nomination and Remuneration Committee has formulated the criteria for determiningquali cations positive attributes and independence of Directors in terms of provisionsof Section 178(3) of the Companies Act 2013.
+The Nomination and Remuneration Committee has formulated the criteria for determiningqualifications positive attributes and independence of Directors in terms of provisionsof Section 178(3) of the Companies Act 2013.

 In accordance with the above criteria a Director will be considered as anIndependent Director' if he/ she meet with the criteria for IndependentDirector' as laid down in the Act.

 A transparent Board nomination process is in place that encourages diversity ofthought experience knowledge perspective age and gender.
 It is also ensured that theBoard has an appropriate blend of functional and industry expertise.
 While recommendingthe appointment of a Director the Nomination and Remuneration Committee considers themanner in which the function and domain expertise of the individual will contribute to theoverall skill-domain mix of the Board.

 In addition to the duties as prescribed under the Act the Directors on the Board ofthe Company are also expected to demonstrate high standards of ethical behavior stronginterpersonal and communication skills and soundness of judgment.
-Independent Directorsare also expected to abide by the 'Code for Independent Directors' as outlined inSchedule IV to the Act.
+Independent Directorsare also expected to abide by the Code for Independent Directors' as outlined inSchedule IV to the Act.

-Independent Directors ('ID') and non-independent non-executive Directors('NED') may be paid sitting fees for attending the Meetings of the Board and ofCommittees of which they may be members and commission within regulatory limits asrecommended by the Nomination and Remuneration Committee ('NRC') and approved by theBoard.
+Independent Directors (ID') and non-independent non-executive Directors(NED') may be paid sitting fees for attending the Meetings of the Board and ofCommittees of which they may be members and commission within regulatory limits asrecommended by the Nomination and Remuneration Committee (NRC') and approved by theBoard.

 Directors aligned to the requirements of the Company; taking into consideration thechallenges faced by the Company and its future growth imperatives.
-Remuneration paidshould be re ective of the size of the Company complexity of the sector/ industry/Company's operations and the Company's capacity to pay the remuneration and be consistentwith recognized best practices.
+Remuneration paidshould be reflective of the size of the Company complexity of the sector/ industry/Company's operations and the Company's capacity to pay the remuneration and be consistentwith recognized best practices.

 17. BOARD AND COMMITTEE MEETINGS